AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/frontend/DEPENDENCY-NOTES.md

   These errors increased after version `v4.17.3`.
   [This commit](https://github.com/tscanlin/tocbot/commit/be66ad95284ebd21299a203d5479e12d85e34d62) may be related to new errors.
   Eventually, it will be good upgrade this package, but it may require reaching out for input on Github.
+- **change-case**: Change Case is tracking the latest v4 versions because v5 removed support for CommonJS and only supports ESM imports, which was causing problems with the app.
+This may be due to some of the built in configuration from create-react-app, or it may just required additional configuration.
+- **immer**: Immer is tracking the latest v9 versions because ES5 mode for legacy browsers was dropped in v10.
+Because we use `enableES5()`, which was removed, this library should be updated only once support for legacy browsers is evaluated and determined not to be needed.
+- **@mui/material** and **@mui/styles**: Tracking the latest v5.13 version.
+Updating to the latest v5 version requires changes to multiple tests.

 ## Notes about overrides

 - **nth-check**: nth-check is updated to the latest major version in the overrides list because `react-scripts` has dependencies that require a version with a vulnerability.
   If/When react-scripts updates to address the vulnerability, this override can be safely removed.
+- **postcss**: postcss is fixed to the latest version while other packages still require older version.
 - **react-side-effect**: react-side-effect is updated to the latest patch version in the overrides list because `react-helmet` requires an older version of `react-side-effects` that causes a conflicting peer dependency error.
   If `react-helmet` updates the version of `react-side-effects` it uses, this can be safely removed.